-normal termination (i.e. the test end criteria defined in the unit test plan) is achieved;
+normal termination, i.e. the test end criteria defined in the unit test plan, is achieved;

-abnormal termination of testing process (e.g. incorrect major fault, out of time) is reported;
+abnormal termination of testing process is reported;

-1abnormal termination condition is documented in summary section of the unit test report, together with the unfinished testing and any uncorrected faults.
+abnormal termination condition is documented in summary section of the unit test report, together with the unfinished testing and any uncorrected faults.

+The trace to requirements is used to design the unit test cases in order to predict meaningful expected results.

 The following outputs are expected:

 a.
 Software unit tests traceability matrices [DJF, SVR; CDR];